igordejanovic/rustemo/docs/src/grammar_language.md

 ## Rule/production meta-data
-Rules and productions may specify additional meta-data that can be used to guide parsing decisions.
+Rules and productions may specify additional meta-data that can be used to guide parser construction decisions.
 Meta-data is specified inside curly braces right after the name of the rule, if it is a rule-level meta-data, or after the production body, if it is a production-level meta-data.
 If a meta-data is applied to the grammar rule it is in effect for all production of the rule, but if the same meta-data is defined for the production it takes precedence.

 ```admonish note
 See the example bellow.
 ```

-Currently, there are two kinds of meta-data used during parser construction:
+Currently, kinds of meta-data used during parser construction are as follows:
 - disambiguation rules
+- production kinds
 - user meta-data

-### Disambiguation meta-data
+### Disambiguation rules

 These are special meta-data that are used during by Rustemo during grammar compilation to influence decision on LR automata states' actions.